 Fort Pierce, FL: Save the Chimps, a non-profit sanctuary providing life-long world-class care for chimpanzees in need, located in Fort Pierce, Florida announced the promotion of long time employee Deanna Jenkins to Volunteer Coordinator and Curator for Section Three.
 As Curator, Ms. Jenkins oversees the daily care of sixty-one resident chimpanzees including Rufus’s Island – the largest integrated family group at the sanctuary.
 Ms. Jenkins has worked at the sanctuary since 2011 and has held the title of Care Technician III since 2016 overseeing chimpanzee introductions for Section Three, as well as positive reinforcement training for medical purposes, daily husbandry tasks, and training of new staff members.
 As Volunteer Coordinator she will oversee the training and implementation of a vibrant and overhauled volunteer program.

-“Deanna Jenkins has demonstrated true leadership and we couldn’t be prouder to promote this talented member of our staff,” stated Executive Director Dr. Shelly Lakly, “not only does she regularly provide mentorship to younger staff but she always seeks opportunities to learn and take on new challenges.”
+“Deanna Jenkins has demonstrated true leadership and we couldn’t be prouder to promote this talented member of our staff,” stated our Executive Director, “not only does she regularly provide mentorship to younger staff but she always seeks opportunities to learn and take on new challenges.”

-Under the direction of new Executive Director Dr. Shelly Lakly, Save the Chimps is reevaluating its volunteer program, seeking to provide more and varied opportunities for its dedicated volunteers.
-“Many of our volunteers have spent years supporting this organization, we want to give them a rewarding and enriching experience,” stated Dr. Lakly.
+Save the Chimps is reevaluating its volunteer program, seeking to provide more and varied opportunities for its dedicated volunteers.
+“Many of our volunteers have spent years supporting this organization, we want to give them a rewarding and enriching experience,”.

 “It is my aim to provide ways for our dedicated volunteers to become more involved in our organization by offering more opportunities.
 I am excited for the new year and look forward to working hand in hand with our volunteers,” added Ms. Jenkins.